 The Fundraising and Grants Committee raises funds to support projects approved by the Board of Directors.
 The Committee applies for grants from governments and private foundations and solicits support from corporate and individual donors.

-Andy is the Director of the Ozaukee County Land & Water Management Department which serves to protect, preserve and enhance natural resources, local ecology and the quality of life in Ozaukee County.
+Andy is the Director of the Ozaukee County Land & Water Management Department, which serves to protect, preserve and enhance natural resources, local ecology and the quality of life in Ozaukee County.
 He grew up on a dairy farm in Manitowoc County where he gained a great appreciation for our land and water resources.
 Andy specializes in land and water resource management, environmental policy and regulation, environmental education, promotion and protection of land and water resources.
 He has a B.S.
 Degree in Watershed Management with an emphasis in Soil Science from UW-Stevens Point.
 Andy serves on numerous Boards and organizations dedicated to improving and protecting our land and water resources.
-Andy and his wife, Terry, enjoy their 3 children, beekeeping, kayaking, birding, camping, gardening, hiking, biking, and airplanes.
+Andy and his wife, Terry, enjoy their three children, beekeeping, kayaking, birding, camping, gardening, hiking, biking, and airplanes.

 Attorney Dennis H. Milbrath received an undergraduate degree in economics from the University of Wisconsin-Milwaukee in 1972.
 He graduated from New England Law-Boston in 1979 and was licensed in Idaho that same year.
 He joined Levy & Levy S.C. in 1989 and practices in the areas of family law and related matters.
 He is also trained as a mediator and practices mediation in both family and other civil matters.
 Prior to shifting his practice to an emphasis in family law, Attorney Milbrath handled a wide range of both civil and criminal matters and has successfully represented individuals and corporations in jury trials, criminal investigations, federal audit, and grand jury proceedings.
 Attorney Milbrath is a member of many professional organizations including: State Bar of Wisconsin; Ozaukee Bar Association (Past President); American Academy of Matrimonial Lawyers (Fellow); Divorce Cooperation Institute, Inc. (Past Chair and Current Vice Chair); Wisconsin Association of Mediators; and Society of Family Lawyers.

-Gretchen directs the University of Wisconsin –Milwaukee Field Station, where she has been working for 20 years.
+Gretchen directs the University of Wisconsin –Milwaukee Field Station, where she has been working for over 20 years.
 Her responsibilities at UWM include administering the research and educational activities of the Field Station, managing the natural areas owned by UWM, supporting other researchers and educators using the Field Station, teaching classes, conducting research, and supporting educational outreach activities.
-Prior to her appointment at UWM, she was an Assistant Professor of Biology at Williams College in Williamstown, Massachusetts, and she has also served as a Lecturer in the Department of Biology at Yale University.
+Prior to her appointment at UWM, she was an Assistant Professor of Biology at Williams College in Williamstown, Massachusetts, and served as a Lecturer in the Department of Biology at Yale University.
 She holds a Ph.D in Ecology and Evolutionary Biology from Cornell University, a Master’s of Forest Science from Yale University, and an undergraduate degree in Biology from Tufts University.

 In 2014, Sharon became the DNR representative on the Bog team.
 She works as an ecologist for the Bureau of Natural Heritage Conservation of the Wisconsin Department of Natural Resources, where her territory spans the southeastern counties of the state.
 The Bureau of Natural Heritage Conservation is tasked with preserving Wisconsin’s special places and non-game species, and managing Wisconsin’s State Natural Areas.
 In addition to providing expertise to other DNR programs involved in decisions and actions impacting natural communities and native species, she is also the assigned property manager for several State Natural Areas in southeastern Wisconsin, in addition to the Cedarburg Bog.
 Sharon is a native Minnesotan who earned her Bachelor’s degree from UW-Stevens Point and her Master’s degree in Ecology from UC-Davis.
 She is interested in birds, spends as much time as she can outdoors, and has already put in some time cutting buckthorn in the Bog.